innolitics/mdai-utils/README.md

 ```

 Parallel to the output image location, a `{image_filename}_SOPInstanceUIDs.json`
-will be saved with the slice
+will be saved with the slice mappings.
-mappings.

-If we have a 3D volume segmentation we want to upload, use the mappings:
+This json will be used in `upload_annotation_volume`:

 ```bash
 python -m mdai_utils.upload_annotation_volume \